ianhellstrom/rtfd/source/sql/plans.rst

 * A **nested loop join** is typically used when small subsets of tables are joined or if there is an efficient way of accessing the inner table, for example with an index lookup.
   For every row selected from the outer table, the database scans *all* rows of the inner table.
-  If there is an index on the inner table, then it can be used to access the inner data by rowID.
+  If there is an index on the inner table, then it can be used to access the inner data by ROWID.

   The database can read several rows from the outer row source in a batch, which is typically part of an `adaptive plan`_.

-  It is not uncommon to see two nested loops in the execution plan (as of 11g) because Oracle batches multiple I/O requests and process these with a vector I/O, which means that a set of rowIDs is sent to the requesting operating system in an array.
+  It is not uncommon to see two nested loops in the execution plan (as of 11g) because Oracle batches multiple I/O requests and process these with a vector I/O, which means that a set of ROWIDs is sent to the requesting operating system in an array.
   What Oracle does with two nested loops is basically the following:

   #.
 Iterate through the inner nested loop to obtain the requested outer source rows.
   #.
 Cache the data in the `PGA`_.
   #.
-Find the matching rowID from the inner loop's inner row source.
+Find the matching ROWID from the inner loop's inner row source.
   #.
 Cache the data in the PGA.
   #.
-Organize the rowIDs for more efficient access in the cache.
+Organize the ROWIDs for more efficient access in the cache.
   #.
-Iterate through the outer loop to retrieve the data based on the cached rowIDs; the result set of the inner loop becomes the outer row source of the outer nested loop.
+Iterate through the outer loop to retrieve the data based on the cached ROWIDs; the result set of the inner loop becomes the outer row source of the outer nested loop.

 * A **sort-merge join** is done when join conditions are inequalities (i.e. not an equijoin).
   It is commonly chosen if there is an index on one of the tables that eliminates a sort operation.